guilleatm/webGame/README.md

 # Falta

-* Icon of the powerup in effect, if any. #G
+* Icon of the powerup in effect, if any. #G OK mamasita
 * animation. #OG
 * the movement of the mouse to control the movement #OG
-* Animation when die #G
+* Animation when die #G OK papasito

 * Use of sounds to inform the user of every relevant event of the game (fall, collision with an obstacle, achievement of a powerup, landing on a trap, exiting a level...). #O

 # Specific gameplay for Level 2
 * There will be an additional type of obstacles: moving obstacles (they will start moving when the character lands on the platform where they stand). #G
 * There will be some platforms with no holes at all.
 In these platforms there will be some blocks labelled with a (random) capital letter.
-When the user presses the corresponding key in the keyboard, the block will vanish (design a tween for the effect) thus creating a hole. #G
+When the user presses the corresponding key in the keyboard, the block will vanish (design a tween for the effect) thus creating a hole. #G OK ooooo yaaaas
 * There will be a new type of powerup: in some platforms there will be blocks labelled with a “supersoldier icon” (references to Captain Rogers are welcome 🙂).
 The effect of this powerup will be increasing the acceleration by an adequate factor (higher than that of the other type of powerup), and will allow breaking even a trap (but a single one).
 The effect of this powerup will end when the character breaks a trap or, as before, when her velocity is lower than the given threshold. #G
 * Transition to the end-game screen not only if the character dies but also if this level is successfully completed. #O